nmfs-opensci/posit-webinar-series/README.md

 - [Rendered Quarto doc that was presented](https://colorado.posit.co/rsc/the-unknown/into-the-unknown.html)

 ## Future Webinars

+- 9 - 12 - 2023 - Best practices for parallel processing with the futureverse

 Have ideas?
 Open an issue to let us know!

 Potential topics include: